Joint pain and osteoarthritis: Overview

 - 66% of people with arthritis pain say that their pain impacts their self-esteem1

-- Osteoarthritis negatively affects sufferers’ quality of life, and can result in depression, anxiety and isolation13,15–17
+- Osteoarthritis negatively affects peoples’ quality of life, and can result in depression, anxiety and isolation13,15–17

-- 55% of osteoarthritic pain sufferers state that their pain can stop them from pursuing their dreams and ambitions1
+- 55% of people with osteoarthritic pain state that their pain can stop them from pursuing their dreams and ambitions1

-According to the WHO, by 2050, 40 million people will be severely disabled by the osteoarthritis.8
+According to the WHO, by 2050, 40 million people will be severely disabled by osteoarthritis.8

 Meet Nora and Wendy